murateshimov/rock-paper-scissor/README.md

 - Each round shall have a timer to limit the time for player decision-making.

 ### 2.2 Player Interaction
-- The player shall make a choice between Rock, Paper, or Scissors using corresponding buttons in the user interface.
+- The player shall choose between Rock, Paper, or Scissors using corresponding buttons in the user interface.

 ### 2.3 Bot Decision
 - The bot shall randomly select its choice for each round.